Promoting the role of Physics in research, education, industry and the community

 Dimi Culcer, University of New South Wales, Sydney

 Oleg Tretiakov, University of New South Wales, Sydney

 The time allocated for Oral Presentations includes question time.
 For invited talks, we envisage presentations of 25 minutes + 5 minutes for questions and discussions.
 For contributed talks, presentations will be of 12 minutes + 3 minutes for questions and discussions.
 Please prepare your presentation with these timings in mind, as the session chairs will be instructed to keep strictly to schedule.
 Invited papers are of 30 minutes total time including questions.

 Speakers are asked to meet their session chair and upload their presentation to the on-site laptop during the break before their scheduled presentation.
 To help things run smoothly, we would prefer presentations in PPT or PDF format - we do not plan to change laptops within a session so please prepare your presentations accordingly.

-Posters should be mounted as early as possible.
-Please remove your Wednesday session posters by early Thursday morning and your Thursday session posters by the close of the program on Friday.
 There will be awards for the best Student Oral presentations and best Student Poster presentations which will be presented on Friday before lunch.

 All poster presenters are welcome to join the Poster SLAM sessions directly before the poster sessions.
 A Poster SLAM is a short presentation (maximum 3 minutes, 2 slides) designed to generate interest in your poster.
 It is a way to encourage other delegates who may otherwise have missed your poster to come by and talk to you.
 The aim is not to present your entire poster results and outcomes but to advertise your poster so that people will have to drop by to find out more.
 Please ensure that you upload any slides you wish to use (maximum of 2, in PPT or PDF format) to the conference laptop during the lunch break.